backdaniel/ancient_fertilizer/README.md

 - Won't "grow" saplings or crops.
 - Simple and extensible.

-What not to duplicate?
-Anything that doesn't naturally spawn in the world.
+Q: What not to duplicate?
+A: Anything that doesn't naturally spawn in the world.

+Q: Why does basalt have a cobbled variation?
+A: Design consistency, sedimentary rocks (like sandstone) drop themselves, and igneous rocks (like stone) drop cobble.

+Q: Why can't the bricks make walls?
+A: Design consistency, only cobble variants make walls.